openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `jwk`: CONDITIONAL.
 JWT header containing the key material the new Credential shall be bound to.
 MUST NOT be present if `kid` or `x5c` is present.
     * `x5c`: CONDITIONAL.
 JWT header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
 This element may be used to convey a key attestation.
 In such a case, the actual key certificate will contain attributes related to the key properties.
 MUST NOT be present if `kid` or `jwk` is present.
     * `iss`: REQUIRED (string).
 The value of this claim MUST be the client_id of the client making the credential request.
     * `aud`: REQUIRED (string).
-The value of this claim MUST be the issuer URL of credential issuer.
+The value of this claim MUST be the Credential Issuer URL of credential issuer.
     * `iat`: REQUIRED (number).
 The value of this claim MUST be the time at which the proof was issued using the syntax defined in [@!RFC7519].
     * `nonce`: REQUIRED (string).
 The value type of this claim MUST be a string, where the value is a `c_nonce` provided by the credential issuer.

 Note: if both `jwk` and `x5c` are present, the represented signing key MUST be the same in both.

-The `proof` element MUST incorporate a `c_nonce` value generated by the Credential issuer and the Credential issuer's identifier (audience) to allow the Credential issuer to detect replay.
+The `proof` element MUST incorporate a `c_nonce` value generated by the Credential Issuer and the Credential Issuer's identifier (audience) to allow the Credential Issuer to detect replay.
 The way that data is incorporated depends on the proof type.
 In a JWT, for example, the `c_nonce` is conveyd in the `nonce` claims whereas the audience is conveyed in the `aud` claim.
-In a Linked Data proof, for example, the `c_nonce` is included as the `challenge` element in the proof object and the issuer (the intended audience) is included as the `domain` element.
+In a Linked Data proof, for example, the `c_nonce` is included as the `challenge` element in the proof object and the Credential Issuer (the intended audience) is included as the `domain` element.

-The Issuer MUST validate that the `proof` is actually signed by a key identified in `kid` parameter.
+the Credential Issuer MUST validate that the `proof` is actually signed by a key identified in `kid` parameter.

 Below is a non-normative example of a `proof` parameter (line breaks for display purposes only):